gglanzani/blog.lanzani.nl/content/posts/2019-07-18-recruiters-recruit.md

 My inspiration was something that I believe [Atlassian] published[^1].
 I loved this policy because it shifted most of the work from my back to the recruiters' back[^2].

-The full day of work was reduced to 2 hours in total[^3] (if I didn't hire anyone: otherwise they could send me all the CVs they wanted).
+The full day of work was reduced to 2 hours in total[^3] — if I didn't hire anyone: otherwise they could send me all the CVs they wanted.

 Most interestingly, lots of recruiters stopped before sending me a single CV: a strong indicator that they didn't want to do their job and rather wanted to continue their volume game with some